chronologic/eac-ico-starter/README.md

     };
 }
 ```
-3. Include following code for the integration:
+3. Include the following code for the integration:
 ```
 window.ScheduleSetup().then(function() {
     var Schedule = new window.Schedule(getOptions());